dsc-courses/dsc80-2026-wi/proj04/league-of-legends.md

 The data can be found on the website [Oracle's Elixir](https://oracleselixir.com/tools/downloads) at the provided Google Drive link.

 Keep in mind that League of Legends changes significantly between years.
-This can make it difficult to combine or make comparisons between datasets from different years, so we recommend picking a single year's data only.
+This can make it difficult to combine or make comparisons between datasets from different years, so we recommend using data from a **single year** only.

 ---